 Tozquihua (MH634r)

-This black-line drawing of the compound glyph for the personal name Tozquihua ("One With a Beautiful Voice") is attested here as a man's name.
-The two elements are a bird (apparently the toztli), and a feather, likely also from this same bird, as an added semantic indicator, perhaps because this bird was not only prized for its song but also for its feathers.
+This black-line drawing of the compound glyph for the personal name Tozquihua (literally, "He Has a Voice," so perhaps "He Can Sing") is attested here as a man's name.
+The two elements are a bird (apparently the toztli, a phonetic indicator for throat/voice), and a feather, likely also from this same bird, as an added semantic indicator, perhaps because this bird was not only prized for its feathers but also for its song.
+Tozquitl refers to the throat and the voice, but can be extended to singing well.
+The possessor suffix -hua is not shown visually here.

 Stephanie Wood